Title photo - Author with a 12.01 lb. Lake Pyramid northern-strain largemouth bass back-deck swimbait

 quote about life also provides an excellent mindset for anglers fishing from

 the back deck.
+Often,

 confronted with, not the situation you select.
-This
+This condition is intensified in non-shared-weight draw bass tournaments.

 Reverse Angle Illustration by DSF